 Top-Level Takeaways

-• While federal charters can easily move across state lines, some state-chartered institutions are taking advantage of local regulations that permit statewide fields of membership.
+- Although federal charters can easily move across state lines, some state-chartered institutions are taking advantage of local regulations that permit statewide fields of membership.

-• While some credit unions prefer to get their name out via awareness campaigns, others promote themselves through community involvement and charitable giving.
+- Some credit unions prefer to get their name out via awareness campaigns, others promote themselves through community involvement and charitable giving.

 Whether through mergers, acquisitions, or de novo branches, expanding across state lines has become increasingly common for credit unions.
 But such moves are easier said than done.
 Expanding across state lines takes time, resources, and a strategic mindset — and credit unions attempting it without all three could struggle to achieve their desired result.

 For Mountain America Credit Union ($19.3B, Sandy, UT), its initial expansion strategy was born of necessity more than two decades ago.
 Utah is home to just 3.5 million people, and the credit union was hamstrung by heavy restrictions that limited service areas for state-chartered cooperatives.
-The switch to a federal charter in the early 2000s made it easier for leadership to pursue multi-state merger opportunities, though the credit union does not identify as a federal charter in its branding.
+The switch to a federal charter in the early 2000s made it easier for leadership to pursue multi-state merger opportunities, although the credit union does not identify as a federal charter in its branding.

 Subsequent mergers and member needs brought Mountain America into Arizona, Nevada, New Mexico, Idaho, and Montana.
 Today, the credit union has a presence in a total of six states.

-Merging across state lines is “not for the faint of heart,” says CEO Sterling Nielsen.
-“The reality is that it’s a lot of work, so if you don’t really have a good reason to do it, don’t do it.”
+“The reality is that it’s a lot of work,” he says.
+“If you don’t really have a good reason to do it, don’t do it.”

 Every market has its own personality and culture, according to the CEO.
 From state holidays like Pioneer Day in Utah and Nevada Day to competitive market pricing for team members and products alike, it’s crucial to be aware of local differences and then hire staff who understand those nuances.